vpalacios9/JIE-2322-Get_In_Line/README.md

 # PROJECT: GetInLine
-# COMPANY: GetInLine Inc.
+## COMPANY: GetInLine Inc.

-This project is a webapage to solve the issue of waiting so long in line.
-People waste so much time waiting in line every single year, so this product helps to stop the issue.
-With this webpage, users are able to remotely queue themselves in a line, and then they can wait until they are notified they are number one in line, and can go to their service.
+#Description: GetInLine is a web application designed to solve the problem of having to spend long waits in line.
+The concern of "how much longer do I have to wait?" is resolved through GetInLine.
+With GetInLine, users are able to digitally queue themselves into a line from a service that a host has created within the app.
+Users are able to see their position in queue and get a rought estimated wait time before their turn. <br />

 # Release Notes
 ## Release 0.4.0